doingcloudright/training/102/README.md

 2. Go to Elastic IPs and disasociate the address

 # Now we are going to do the same with Terraform.
-Go to your Terraform codebase and add the following, and edit.
+1. Go to your Terraform codebase
+2. Remove everything related to s3 bucket
+3. Add the following terraform code to your main.tf

 ```hcl
 variable "network_name" {